 ALERT!
-Kansas Courts Response to Coronavirus (COVID-19)
+Kansas Courts Response to COVID-19

 A component of the Office of Judicial Administration, the Trial Court Programs office oversees programs that affect families and children.

 Two statewide programs use volunteers to help in the administration of justice:

 Court Appointed Special Advocates